-- (f) The comprehensive school safety plan, as written and updated by the schoolsite council or school safety planning committee, shall be submitted for approval under subdivision (a) of Section 32288. - SEC.
-4. Section 32286 of the Education Code is amended to read: - 32286. (a) Each school shall adopt its comprehensive school safety plan by March 1, 2000, 2016, and shall review and update its plan by March 1, 1 of every third year thereafter.
-A new school campus that begins offering classes to pupils after March 1, 2001, shall adopt a comprehensive school safety plan within one year of initiating operation, and shall review and update its plan by March 1, 1 of every third year thereafter.
-This subdivision does not limit a school from updating its comprehensive school safety plan prior to every third year. - (b) Commencing in No later than July 2000, 31, 2016, and every July year thereafter, each school the principal shall accurately report on the status of its school the school's safety-plan, plan for the upcoming school year, including a description of its key elements in the annual school accountability report card prepared pursuant to Sections 33126 and 35256.
-The report shall include, but is not limited to, the date the school safety plan was adopted and a description of the safety plan's elements as set forth in Section 32282. - (c) Each school principal shall provide written or electronic notice to each teacher and classified employee of that school that the adopted school safety plan is readily available for inspection. - SEC.
-5. Section 32286.1 is added to the Education Code, to read: - 32286.1.
-No later than October 15, 2016, and every third year thereafter, each superintendent of a school district or county office of education shall provide written notification to the Superintendent identifying each school within the school district or county that has not complied with Section 32281 or subdivision (b) of Section 32286 for that school year.
+- SEC.
+3. Section 32286 of the Education Code is amended to read: - 32286. (a) Each school shall adopt its comprehensive school safety plan by March 1,-2016 2000, and shall review and update its plan by March 1-of every-third year thereafter.
+A new school campus that begins offering classes to pupils after March 1, 2001, shall adopt a comprehensive school safety plan within one year of initiating operation, and shall review and update its plan by March 1-of every-third year thereafter.
+This subdivision does not limit a school from updating its comprehensive school safety plan prior to every third year. - (b) No later than Commencing July 31, 2016, and 2000 and every year thereafter, the principal of each school shall accurately report on the status of the principal's school's safety plan for the upcoming school year, including a description of its key elements in the annual school accountability report card prepared pursuant to Sections 33126 and 35256.
+The report shall include, but is not limited to, the date the school safety plan was adopted and a description of the safety plan's elements as set forth in Section 32282.